Sanaebadi97/GithubBrowser/README.md

-Course
-Dependency Injection with Dagger 2
+## Dependency Injection with Dagger 2

 About
 In this course, you’ll learn about dependency injection with Dagger 2, including diving into the generated code to understand how Dagger works under the hood.